Chart Color Schemes

 Population growth drivers in Fremantle are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The Fremantle statistical area (Lv2) had an estimated population of 10,931 as of Nov 2025, according to analysis of ABS population updates and new addresses validated by AreaSearch.
-This figure reflects a growth of 1,680 people since the 2021 Census, which reported a population of 9,251.
-The change is inferred from an estimated resident population of 10,814 in Jun 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 1,976 persons per square kilometer, above the national average assessed by AreaSearch.
-Fremantle's growth rate of 18.2% since the 2021 census exceeded the national average of 9.7%.
-Overseas migration contributed approximately 50.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Fremantle is around 10,931.
+This reflects an increase of 1,680 people since the 2021 Census, which reported a population of 9,251.
+The change was inferred from AreaSearch's resident population estimate of 10,814 following examination of the latest ERP data release by the ABS in June 2024 and an additional 303 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,976 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Fremantle's growth rate of 18.2% since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Overseas migration contributed approximately 50.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate growth post-2032.
-Looking ahead, an above median population growth is projected for statistical areas across the nation.
-The Fremantle (SA2) is expected to grow by 2,371 persons to reach a total of 13,292 by 2041, reflecting an increase of 20.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, aggregated SA2-level projections indicate an above median population growth for statistical areas across the nation, with Fremantle expected to grow by 2,349 persons to 2041, reflecting a total increase of 20.1% over the 17 years.

 Frequently Asked Questions - Population